The Gift of Interpretation of Tongues: A Guide For Its Use

 It's important to understand what the gift of interpretation of tongues is not.

-• It is NOT the ability to translate or interpret foreign languages.
+• It is not the ability to translate or interpret foreign languages.

-• It is NOT premeditated, as it's born of the Holy Spirit.
+• It is not premeditated, as it's born of the Holy Spirit.

-• It is NOT a standalone gift, as it must follow the gift of speaking in tongues.
+• It is not a standalone gift, as it must follow the gift of speaking in tongues.

-• It is NOT received by revelation; it's received as the speaker delivers it.
+• It is not received by revelation; it's received as the speaker delivers it.

-• It is NOT equal to the gift of prophecy.
+• It is not equal to the gift of prophecy.

-• It is NOT simply the gift of "interpretation"; it's the gift of "interpretation of unknown tongues."
+• It is not simply the gift of "interpretation"; it's the gift of "interpretation of unknown tongues."

 Clearing up misconceptions and gaining a solid understanding of the gift of interpretation of tongues helps you to exercise the gift effectively.